Janine Allis: Retail Zoo

 After her success in growing her juice business, Allis and her husband decided to diversify their operations by forming a holding company in 2007 called Retail Zoo which they use to acquire and grow other retail food chains.

 The first chain that Retail Zoo acquired was the four-outlet Mexican food chain called Salsa's Fresh Mex Grill in 2007.
 In 2012, Retail Zoo acquired the 20-outlet Cibo Espresso for AU$15 million.
 In 2014, Retail Zoo started an American-style hamburger diner chain called Betty's Burgers & Concrete Company.

 In 2010, the Riverside Company purchased an equity stake in Retail Zoo for an undisclosed amount with Allis remaining in charge.
 Four years later, Riverside sold their stake to Bain Capital.
 After the acquisition, Bain owned 70% of the company while Allis owns the rest.

 Television appearances

+In 2010, Allis participated in the Channel Ten TV show Undercover Boss.
 Allis appeared as a "shark" on the Australian version of the TV show Shark Tank.

 In 2019, Allis competed in the sixth season of Australian Survivor.
 She was eliminated on day 44 and finished in sixth place.
+She returned to the show representing Australia on the Australia V The World season of Australian Survivor, and lost to Parvati Shallow, placing third.

 In 2021, Allis appeared as a boardroom advisor for the fifth season of The Celebrity Apprentice Australia.
+In 2022, Allis returned to The Celebrity Apprentice Australia as Lord Sugar's boardroom advisor.

-In 2022, Allis has returned to The Celebrity Apprentice Australia as Lord Sugar's boardroom advisor.
+On 26 March 2024, Gordon Ramsay's Food Stars premiered on Channel 9 in Australia where Allis and celebrity chef and television personality Gordon Ramsay go head to head in a show where contestants pitch their food or drink related item, for a $250,000 investment from both Allis and Ramsay.